Don’t expect more than you inspect!

 At Plastic Expert Group, our non-destructive CPVC fire sprinkler piping system testing objectives are:

-To determine if defective installation of CPVC piping has compromised the integrity and reliability of this critical life-safety system.
+To determine if the defective installation of CPVC piping has compromised the integrity and reliability of this critical life-safety system.

 To provide recommendations for how to most cost-effectively remediate defectively installed piping to restore this critical life-safety to a safe and reliable condition.